-Most people find it difficult to distinguish between Silver and silver-plate due to their same appearance.
-Most Jewellery (jewelry) made of silver and silver plate are commonly identified erroneously.
+Most people find it difficult to understand the difference between Silver and silverplate due to their same appearance.
+Therefore, people identify most silver jewellery and silver plate jewellery erroneously.
 Silver plate is a coating of silver, which gives a decorative appearance on another metal.
-Silver as it is or silver alloyed with another metal is normally called silver.
+We name silver jewellery or items if they contain silver as it is or silver alloyed with another metal.

-Silver – plate means that a coating of silver is applied on another cheaper and harder metal.
-Coins, jewellery, tableware, ornaments, bells, etc are some of the silver plated items.
-Plating was started in the 19th century.
-Plating of silver can be carried out fusing silver on to a surface of another metal by immersion plating, electroless deposition or electro deposition.
-Normally a solution of [ KAg(CN)2 ] is used for silver plating.
+Usually, we use a solution of [ KAg(CN)2 ] for silver plating.
 Peeling, flaking away and poor adherence are some of the problems of plating.
-But these can be overcome using a proper solution with a correct concentration of silver.
-Just after plating, the items have a matt finish, which can be turned to a lustrous surface by mechanical polishing.
-The decorative appearance of plated items does not last long as it wears off quickly, and plated metals are corroded.
-Sometimes the oxidized parts in plated silver can be visible by their colour.
+However, we can overcome these problems using a proper solution with a correct concentration of silver.
+Just after plating, the items have a matt finish; thus, we need to turn it into a lustrous surface by mechanical polishing.
+The decorative appearance of plated items does not last long as it wears off quickly, and plated metals tend to undergo corrosion.
+Sometimes, the oxidized parts in plated silver are visible by their colour.

-Most of the time, it is indicated by some surface marks in silver items that they are not plated.
-Even though both silver and silver plate have the same appearance, the appearance of silver plated items does not last long due to the coating wearing off and oxidation of the metal beneath the coating.
+Most of the times, some surface marks in silver items indicate that they are not plated.
+Even though both silver and silver plate have the same appearance, the appearance of silver plated items do not last long due to the coating wearing off and oxidation of the metal beneath the coating.
 There are tests available to identify silver and silver plate.

-• Silver items are made of one solid, but silver plate items are made of another metal and a silver coating is applied on the surface of that metal.
+The terms silver and silverplate are related to each other.
+However, there are considerable differences between them.
+The key difference between silver and silverplate is that silver items are made of one solid whereas silver plate items are made of another metal, and a silver coating is applied on the surface of that metal.